ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 | ibm      | postgres   |         | &amp;lt;insufficient privilege> | 20626 |      6.12 |            41 |         741.755 |         0.036 |
 | ibm      | postgres   |         | &amp;lt;insufficient privilege> | 14702 |      4.36 |            45 |       23982.252 |         1.631 |
 | ibm      | postgres   |         | &amp;lt;insufficient privilege> | 12436 |      3.69 |            49 |        1750.426 |         0.141 |
-{: caption="Result from frequently run query statment" caption-side="bottom"}
+{: caption="Result from frequently run query statement" caption-side="bottom"}

 This query provides the following information:

 * Shows the 25 queries that were run most often
-* Displays who ran it, on which database, and a preview of the query
+* Displays who ran the query, on which database, and a preview of the query
 * Shows how many times each query was run and how long it took in total and on average
-* Calculates what percentage of all query calls each query represents
+* Calculates the percentage of all query calls each query represents
 * Provides a running total of query calls

 To obtain the current performance across all queries, run the following statement: